sprestage/sprestage.github.io-personal-notes/journal.md

 - [ ] have Jean work with Ana for resolution; forward him the email <- FORWARD THIS TO JEAN
 - [ ] fill out paper for Rodrigo for auto-transfer of monthly insurance payment <- check up on this with Sissy
 - [ ] car insurance: get the paperwork for the car policies from Jean and make sure a copy is in all vehicles
-- [ ] hand off house receipts to Sissy for identification, catagorization, and tallying
+- [ ] hand off house receipts to Sissy for identification, categorization, and tallying

 ## Fri, 21 Jan 2022